wonderful9462/wonderful9462/README.md

 <img src="https://profile-counter.glitch.me/{wonderful9462}/count.svg" alt="wonderful9462 :: Visitor's Count" /></p>

 I am currently majoring in Data Science at [USTC](http://en.ustc.edu.cn)
-- 👨🏽‍💻 I’m currently a collage student at my 4th year;
+- 👨🏽‍💻 I’m currently in my first year of graduate school;
-- 💡 My interests are machine learning,software development etc..;
+- 💡 My interests are natural language processing, inference acceleration and interpretability in neural network;
-- 🏤 I’m pursuing a Bachelor's degree in Data Science;
+- 🏤 I’m pursuing a master's degree in Artificial Intelligence;
 - 💬 Ask me about anything, I am happy to help;
 - 📧 Please email me if you have any questions.